Conflux-Chain/conflux-documentation/docs/core/core-space-basics/addresses.md

 The Conflux Core RPC methods only accept base32 address, so Conflux Core SDKs and wallets also use base32 address.
 Base32 is the most common address format in the Core Space.

-In Solidity smart contract, if a specific address need to be hardcoded in the contract code, it should be hex address.
+For Conflux Core Space contract development, Ethereum toolchains are used to compile contracts.
+So in Solidity smart contract `.sol` files, base32 format addresses would bring about compilation errors.
+If a specific address needs to be hardcoded in the contract code, it should be in hex format.
 This is the only situation that hex address is used in the Core Space.

 ## Address Format Convert Tool